-- 5.1.49 Where transfers between hospitals are foreseeable (e.g. transfers to major trauma, neurosurgical or paediatric centres) local arrangements should be in place to ensure safe and timely transfer, which may involve a retrieval service. - 10.5.1 Hospitals should define the extent of elective and emergency surgical provision for children, and the thresholds for transfer to other centres as part of an ODN for children's surgery - 10.5.18 Units without inpatient paediatric beds should have a formal arrangement with a neighbouring unit, to ensure that practical assistance is available should a child require transfer.
-Protocols should be in place for the rapid assessment and transfer of patients to the local specialist unit within the network. - 16.2.23 A MRI scanner should be available in both MTCs and TUs.
-This service should be available 24/7 in MTCs.
-Where an MRI service is not available out of hours, transfer to an MTC should be considered.
+- 5.1.48 Departments should have local guidelines for intrahospital transfers. - 5.1.49 Where transfers between hospitals are foreseeable (e.g. transfers to major trauma, neurosurgical or paediatric centres) local arrangements should be in place to ensure safe and timely transfer, which may involve a retrieval service. - 5.1.51 Hospitals should collect data on inter and intrahospital transfers, including the effects on the emergency theatre and critical patient care.
+The transfer arrangements should not result in the interruption of a busy emergency list. - 10.5.1 Hospitals should define the extent of elective and emergency surgical provision for children, and the thresholds for transfer to other centres as part of an ODN for children's surgery - 10.5.18 Units without inpatient paediatric beds should have a formal arrangement with a neighbouring unit, to ensure that practical assistance is available should a child require transfer.
+Protocols should be in place for the rapid assessment and transfer of patients to the local specialist unit within the network. - 16.2.29 In MTCs and TUs there should be a rapidly accessible imaging suite for patients with major trauma, with immediate access to specialised equipment for the management of difficult airways including physiological and gas monitoring.
+In addition, the room design should allow visual and technical monitoring of the patient by the anaesthetic staff.